 Here the superlative degree makes sense because we are comparing this year’s crop to the crops from ALL earlier years; that is, we are simultaneously comparing more than two crops.

-TEST YOURSELF: Can you spot problems with any of the following comparisons?
+TEST YOURSELF: Can you spot problems with the comparative and superlative degrees in these sentences?

 - The highway connecting Bloomingdale to Mooresville is more frequently traveled than any road in California.